Weighted residual empirical processes, martingale transformations, and model specification tests for regressions with diverging number of parameters: Introduction

 The rest of this paper is organized as follows.
-In Sections~2 and 3, we will respectively define the weighted residual empirical process and its martingale transformation; and investigate their asymptotic properties when the model is specified (under the null hypothesis).
-Section 4 will give their asymptotic analysis when the model is globally and locally misspecified (under the global and local alternative hypotheses).
-Section 5 will contain the application for testing the conditional variance function.
-Section 6 will discuss choosing the weight functions in the test statistics for practical use.
-Simulation studies and a real data analysis will also be included in this section.
-Section 7 will contain some concluding remarks and topics in future research.
+In Sections~2 and 3, we define the weighted residual empirical process and its martingale transformation, and investigate their asymptotic properties under the null hypothesis.
+Section 4 presents power analyses under the global and local alternative hypotheses.
+Section 5 discusses the selection of the weight function for the test statistic in practice.
+Section 6 includes simulation studies and a real data analysis to evidence the performance of the proposed tests.
+Section 7 contains some concluding remarks and topics for future research.
 The proofs of all theoretical results in the main text and tests for checking conditional variance functions are deferred to the Supplementary Material for saving space.